HSV (Herpes Simplex)

 -HSV And The Seriously Ill- HSV can be life-threatening to the person who has cancer, a person who has had an organ transplant, or anyone who has some other major illness, because their immunity to infections has been reduced.

-Can Herpes be Cured?
+Can Herpes Be Cured?

 While there are no known cures for herpes, clinical studies are now ongoing to attempt to reduce or possibly eliminate outbreaks.
 These experimental therapies, however, have no potential to eliminate the virus from the affected nerve.
 Therefore, these investigations are also attempting to determine if the rate of -“asymptomatic viral shedding” can also be reduced.